auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 .. _`-probe`:

-``-probe``
+``-probe [DbName:]``
   Probe the servers and exit.
+  Optional ``DbName`` sets the Udb spec file as in the `-db`_ option.
+  This is typically used to check if all the target servers are up and ready.

   * If all servers responded *successful*, the exit code will be 0.
   * If a connection failed or a server responded *failure*, the exit code will be non-zero.
-    Usually, an error message will also be printed to stderr.
+    Usually, an error message will be printed on stderr.
   * Use this with `-verb`_ to get more info.